jaredly/j3/Roadmap.md

 - [ ] TODO blink needs to be a thing!
 - [ ] handle tab
 - [x] allow other things to have focus, it's ok

+... can I join `sel` and `path`?
+Seems like one ought to be able to. it's weird that they're duplicating some infos. maybe have a child that's like `{type: 'offset', at: .}`

+anyway, then I want to jump in with multi-cursor.
+Seems like a neat trick, and a good idea to bake in now before I've implemented too much.

+and then ... selection!
+So each cursor can have an optional 'end' position.
+ALSO let's do normal mode.

 # Syntax Tests